 - Create branded templates that are ready to use

-- Have more than one brand design settings and switch between them as you need
+- Have more than one brand design setting and switch between them as you need

 All this can be yours for $9.99 per month, or $99.99 per year.
 If you're in the US, you can get it with a 20% discount for a limited time, for $7.99 a month or $79.99 a year.

-Plus, a current deal lets you get the first 2 months of a paid membership for free!
-You still need to put in your credit card details, and you will be billed once the first two months are up.
+Plus, a current deal lets you get the first month of a paid membership for free!
+You still need to put in your credit card details, and you will be billed once the first 30 days are up.

 If you have the creative needs to justify it, it’s certainly a low-cost investment for the additional visual power and workflow easiness you get.